Azure/azure-quickstart-templates/quickstarts/microsoft.sql/sql-threat-detection-db-policy-multiple-databases/README.md

 Threat Detection is part of the SQL Advanced Threat Protection (ATP) offering and provides a layer of security that responds to potential threats over SQL servers and databases.

-For more information on Threat Detection, see the [official documentation]( https://docs.microsoft.com/en-us/azure/sql-database/sql-database-threat-detection).
+For more information on Threat Detection, see the [official documentation]( https://docs.microsoft.com/azure/sql-database/sql-database-threat-detection).

+`Tags: Microsoft.Sql/servers, Microsoft.Sql/servers/databases, securityAlertPolicies`